Best Film for the Nikon F

-The less light there is available to properly expose an image, the higher the ISO will have to be.
-This comes at the cost of more film grain.
+The less light available to get an image, the bigger the ISO of the film will need to be.
+Additionally, be prepared for bigger film grain.

-ISO 100 and slower speed films (ISO 50, ISO 25, etc) may be tough to use handheld with the F. The might take more time are going to take more time than what you can handhold without producing motion blur unless you're in full sun.
+ISO 100 and slower speed films (ISO 25, ISO 50, etc) might be a challenge to use handheld in the F. This is because without full sun, the shutter speeds can take longer than what you’re able to handhold without producing motion blur.

-As a quick note, the ISO selection knob is marked as ASA on the Nikon F. The transition to using ISO from ASA (American Standards Association) happened after the creation of the International Standards Organization (ISO).
+As a quick note, the ISO knob is listed as ASA on the Nikon F. The shift to using ISO from ASA (American Standards Association) happened after the creation of the International Standards Organization (ISO).

-Film latitude is the number of stops a film can be overexposed while holding onto satisfactory photographs.
-Pro film emulsions have a larger latitude to go along with a somewhat increased cost.
+Film latitude is the range of stops film can be overexposed while still retaining adequate results.
+Professional films have a larger latitude to go along with a somewhat increased price.

-Negative film has more latitude than reversal film.
-That is a reason why it is thought of as challenging to work with.
+Transparency film has less latitude compared to negative film.
+That is one of the reasons it is thought of difficult to shoot.